 The statement pertaining to particulars of employees including their remuneration asrequired to be reported under the provisions of Section 197(12) of the Act read withRules 5(2) and 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 [including any statutory modification(s) or re-enactment(s)thereof for the time being in force] (the Rules) are provided in Annexure 5A to thisReport.
-However as per the provisions of Section 136 of the Act the Reports and Accountsfor the Financial Year 2019-20 are being sent to the Members and others entitled theretoexcluding this statement.
-If any Member is interested in obtaining a copy/inspect thisstatement such Member can send an e-mail to
+However as per the provisions of Section 136 of the Act the Reports and Accountsfor the Financial Year 2020-21 are being sent to the Members and others entitled theretoexcluding this statement.
+The said statement is available for inspection by the members atthe Registered Office of the Company during business hours on working days up to the dateof the ensuing Annual General Meeting.
+If any member is interested in obtaining a copythereof such member may write to the Company Secretary whereupon a copy would be sent.

 The disclosures pertaining to the remuneration of Directors KMP and employees asrequired under Section 197(12) of the Act read with Rule 5(1) of the Rules are providedin Annexure 5B to this Report.

-2. With respect to the Qualified Opinion expressed by the Auditors in their Reportunder para (b) under the head 'basis of qualified opinion attention is drawn to Note no.8A.2 of the Standalone Financial Statement which are selfexplanatory;
+2. With respect to the Qualified Opinion expressed by the Auditors in their Reportunder para (b) under the head 'basis for qualified opinion) attention is drawn to Note no.8A.2 of the Standalone Financial Statement which are self- explanatory;

-3. With respect to the Qualified Opinion expressed by the Auditors in their reportunder para (c) under the head 'basis of qualified opinion attention is drawn to Note no.48(b) of the Standaone Financial Statement which are self explanatory.
+3. With respect to the Qualified Opinion expressed by the Auditors in their Reportunder para (c) under the head 'basis for qualified opinion) attention is drawn to Note no.49 of the Standalone Financial Statement which are self- explanatory;

 During the year under review the Auditors had not reported any matter under Section143(12) of the Act therefore no detail is required to be disclosed under Section134(3)(ca) of the Act.

 M/s.
-S G & Associates Cost Accountants Kolkata has been re-appointed as CostAuditors for Financial Year 2020-21 for all the applicable units and products of theCompany.
-The remuneration proposed to be paid to them for the Financial Year 2020-21requires ratification of the shareholders of the Company.
+S G & Associates Cost Accountants Kolkata has been re-appointed as CostAuditors for Financial Year 2021-22 for all the applicable units and products of theCompany.
+The remuneration proposed to be paid to them for the Financial Year 2021-22requires ratification of the shareholders of the Company.
 In view of this theratification for payment of remuneration to the Cost Auditors is being sought at theensuing AGM.